josmar-crwdstffng/angular/aio/content/guide/deployment.md

 </div>

-In development, you typically start the server in the folder that holds `index.html`.
+In development, you typically start the server in the directory that holds `index.html`.
-That's the root folder and you'd add `<base href="/">` near the top of `index.html` because `/` is the root of the application.
+That's the root directory and you'd add `<base href="/">` near the top of `index.html` because `/` is the root of the application.

-But on the shared or production server, you might serve the application from a subfolder.
+But on the shared or production server, you might serve the application from a sub-directory.
-For example, when the URL to load the application is something like `http://www.mysite.com/my/app`, the subfolder is `my/app/` and you should add `<base href="/my/app/">` to the server version of the `index.html`.
+For example, when the URL to load the application is something like `http://www.mysite.com/my/app`, the sub-directory is `my/app` and you should add `<base href="/my/app/">` to the server version of the `index.html`.

 When the `base` tag is mis-configured, the application fails to load and the browser console displays `404 - Not Found` errors for the missing files.
 Look at where it *tried* to find those files and adjust the base tag appropriately.